 Your Client Needs To Understand The Life Settlement Process

 Clients, first and foremost, need to have a solid understanding of the entire life settlement process.
-Life settlements can be difficult to understand, thus, it’s in the client’s best interest that you take the time to explain the process to them.
 They also need to comprehend the legalities of life settlements, particularly depending on the state they live in because some states have different regulations.
-You must also ensure your client chooses to work with a life insurance provider who is licensed to work in the state the policyholder lives in.
+You must also ensure your client chooses to work with a life insurance broker or provider who is licensed to work in the state the policyholder lives in.

 It’s imperative to review your client's current life insurance policy before having conversations about life settlements.
 Review their beneficiaries, premiums, and death benefits, and any other information necessary to ensure that you have a complete and thorough understanding of their situation.

-Differences Between Working with a Broker or Going Direct to a Consumer Provider
+Differences Between Working with a Broker or a Direct to Consumer Provider

-The clearest difference between working with a broker or going directly to a consumer provider concerns both time and money.
-Working with a broker reduces the amount of time your client will have to spend researching and comparing consumer providers.
+Differences exist in terms of working with a broker or choosing a direct to consumer provider.
+Working with a broker can reduce the amount of time your client will have to spend researching and comparing consumer providers.
 The broker will conduct the policy auction for you including bidding, researching the competition, and contract with the provider.
-You want to find a broker for your client that can help translate the intimate details of their life insurance settlement as clearly as possible.
-Ultimately, working with a broker is meant to ensure that the settlement process was followed properly and your client receives the payout they deserve.
+You want to find a broker for your client that can help translate the intimate details of their life settlement as clearly as possible.

-On the other hand, going direct to consumer providers takes out that middleman and the associated costs for your client.
-However, your client will then have to spend more time conducting some of the research and comparing providers on their own.
-Consumer providers have worked tirelessly to make the process as simple as possible on their end.
+On the other hand, working with a direct to consumer provider can potentially offer some transaction efficiency for your client.
+However, your client may then have to spend more time conducting some of the research and comparing providers on their own.
+Direct to consumer providers have worked tirelessly to make the process as simple as possible on their end.
 Generally, they will help with the review of documents and medical records, determine a reasonable life expectancy range, assess risk, and so on.
-Competition is strong in this market, which means policyholders won’t be taken advantage of.
-Going direct to consumer providers could create confusion for your client, but it could also mean a quicker process that leaves more money in their hands since they avoided brokerage costs.